Tuee22/effectful/demo/healthhub/documents/tutorials/00_library_deltas/README.md

 > **Purpose**: HealthHub-specific deltas for base Effectful tutorials.
 Document only differences in compose stack, service configuration, and credentials.

-> **📖 Base Tutorials**: [Effectful Tutorials](../../../../../documents/tutorials/) - These are the authoritative source.
+> **📖 Authoritative Reference**: [Effectful Tutorials](../../../../../documents/tutorials/) - These are the authoritative source.
 Read base tutorials first, then reference deltas for HealthHub-specific configuration.

 ---